brianscherner/fly-fishing-journal/research-and-planning-log.md

 * 2:50pm - 3:15pm: Updated 'Update' functionality for editing a trip's details to work with the updated new/reusable forms.

+* 3:15pm - 3:55pm: Worked on completing the conditional rendering for all forms.
+Added additional form fields for "past trips" type.

 <!-- NOTES:

 Refactor application to show all trips in one list.